Traditional Plant-Based Cooking

 • Once soft drain the squash or pumpkin over a sieve or colander, reserving the liquid.
 Push the squash around to squeeze out excess cooking liquid.

 • Place the squash into a food processer or blender.
-Pour 1 cup/250ml of cooking liquid into the processer (if you don't have this much just top up with some water).
+Pour 1 cup [240ml] of the squash cooking liquid into the processer (if you don't have this much just top up with some water).

-• Once the lentil mix has been cooking for 20 minutes remove from the cooker ring.
+• Once the lasagna filling has been cooking for 20 minutes remove from the pan from the heat.

 • Mix through the garam masala, along with the lemon juice if using, and season with salt and pepper to taste.

-• Pour over the butternut sauce and spread out to cover the lasagna top, it will drip down the sides into the lasagna but this is fine.
+• Pour over the butternut cheese sauce and spread it out to cover the lasagna top, it will drip down the sides into the lasagna but this is fine.

-The sauce will form a thin crust but will be soft underneath, this is simply the tofu baking and is delicious.
+The sauce will form a thin crust but will be soft underneath, this is simply the tofu baking and will taste delicious.

-• Remove from the oven and sprinkle the vegan grated cheese over.
-Or instead sprinkle some nutritional yeast flakes for extra cheesiness without the cheese.
+• Remove from the lasagna from the oven and sprinkle the vegan grated cheese over.
+Or instead sprinkle some nutritional yeast flakes for extra cheesiness without the cheese, alternatively add a layer of thin sliced fresh tomatoes.

-• Place back in the oven and cook for a further 10-15 minutes.
+• Place the lasagna back into the oven and cook for a further 10-15 minutes until the lasagna is at your preferred golden colour and crispness.

 • Garnish with chopped parsley, coriander or chives.